WangLabCSU/SigBridgeR/vignettes/Full_Tutorial.md

 #### 2.1.1 (Option A) Start from Seurat object

-if you hase a Seurat object already preprocessed with `NormalizeData, FindVariableFeatures, ScaleData, RunPCA, FindNeighbors, FindClusters, RunTSNE, RunUMAP`(if not, you can use `Seurat`'s preprocessing pipeline to do so), The function `SCPreProcess` will just filter out tumor cells.
+if you hase a preprocessed Seurat object (containing results from `NormalizeData, FindVariableFeatures, ScaleData, RunPCA, FindNeighbors, FindClusters, RunTSNE, RunUMAP`), `SCPreProcess` will filter out tumor cells using the specified metadata column:

-The parameter `column2only_tumor` specifies a column name used to filter for tumor cells exclusively.

 ```{r scpreprocessing_seurat}
 your_seurat <- SCPreProcess(your_seurat, column2only_tumor = "Tissue")